Proxima89/secure-access-system/README.md

 We appreciate your contributions and will review your pull request as soon as possible.
 Thank you for helping improve the Secure Access System!

 ## License
-The Secure Access System "SAS" is open source and available to the public under the [MIT License](https://opensource.org/licenses/MIT).
+The Secure Access System (SAS) is open source and available to the public under the [MIT License](https://opensource.org/licenses/MIT).

 The MIT License is a permissive license that allows you to freely use, modify, and distribute the software, provided that you include the original copyright notice and a copy of the license in any distribution.
 This means you can use the Secure Access System in your own projects, whether they are open source or proprietary.